 Filters aren’t designed to screen the air forever.
 Eventually, they fill up with captured dust and dirt.
 Depending on your system, you should either change your AC filter or clean it.
 Paper filters are disposable, with cardboard frames and a paper screen.
 Sturdier filters are reusable, usually with metal frames, and can be cleaned according to manufacturer instructions.

 If you don’t change your AC filter, it will begin to fail.
 It will no longer be able to filter the air properly, letting dust and contaminants get into the AC.
 Dust jams the moving parts of an AC such as fan motors and valves.
 Airflow is restricted which creates a strain on the system.
 The HVAC system will draw more power to overcome the obstacle.
 This is how dust makes the unit less energy efficient (at best) and can lead to breakdowns.

 Moisture and mold contamination

 The next effects to worry about are the other contaminants that enter a dirty system.
 The only type of filters that catch allergens and spores are HEPA, or high energy particulate air filters.
 These are made of a much finer mesh than other filters, and so can screen out tiny particles such as allergens, pollen, dander, and mold spores.
-They are categorized by MERV ratings 1 through 12.
-An ideal filter would be a MERV 10 or above.
+They are categorized by MERV ratings 1 through 20.
 The higher the rating, the more effective it is at catching small particles.
-HEPA filters give you better indoor air quality.
+HEPA filters can give you better indoor air quality.

-If you have a HEPA filter and fail to change the AC filter, you now run the risk of these contaminants entering your system and your building.
-Pollen and dust are annoying enough, but if moisture is allowed to accumulate in the ducts, it can lead to serious mold infestations.
+If you have a higher efficiency filter and fail to change the AC filter often enough, a buildup of moisture can cause mold to accumulate in the ducts, leading to serious mold infestations.

 The air in your AC filters through the system five to seven times a day.
 That’s a lot of circulation, bringing whatever’s inside your AC with it.
 Pollen, mold, and germs will quickly spread throughout any building.
 All of the above can make people sick.
 Change the AC filter and avoid Sick Building Syndrome.
 Your employees will thank you for not making them suffer through allergies and illness.